How (and why) I went from Pantser to Plotter: A writer's Journey...

 As I detail in another post (How I Wrote a Romcom - by Accident) all went smoothly until I finished, and found myself with 50,000 words, about 30,000 short of traditional novel length.
 I was forced to add a plot-twist (and a new character) that had come to me while writing, which changed the book from a comedy into a romcom.
 So, not exactly a smooth 'plotters' journey, but infinitely less painful than my attempt at pantsing.

-So, book three - (a follow-up to Hitting the Jackpot) became my plotter's pathway mark 2.
+So, book three - Spending the Jackpot (a follow-up to Hitting the Jackpot) became my plotter's pathway mark 2.
 I had an idea, I started the 'musing' process of considering plot lines, characters, endings.
 Over a couple of months, I plotted a route map of events leading from the starting point to a finish.
 I chose my cast of characters as I worked on the plot - I can't see a way of doing one without the other.
 I also had a mindset that told me a bit of flexibility might be necessary along the way.

 After that couple of months plotting, I began writing.
 I started by writing the scenes that had been playing around in my mind the most.
 I wanted to establish the 'tone' of the book and the voices of the characters.
 20,000 words.
 After that, I wrote pretty-much chronologically.
 Knowing where I was going gave me the confidence to spend time on style, prose - and jokes.
 40,000 words.
 I kept a check on my progress from my plotting notes.
-By now I should have written 60,000 words.
+By 'this point in the notes' I should have written 60,000 words.
 And so I knew when I needed to pull all the threads together for the big finale - 90,000 words.

 When I reached the end I was surprised at how smoothly it had all gone.
 It had taken a while: a couple of months plotting, musing, considering, ditching some ideas, coming up with new ones, playing with characters.
 Then nearly four months hammering out the first draft (I'm not a full-time writer).
 My editing process (before it goes to my 'real' editor) is very fiddly.
 I read it and amend it, playing with descriptions and dialogue, until I can't find anything else to fiddle with.